wds4/tapestry-protocol/tips/core-protocol/conceptGraph.md

 ## Synopsis

+Knowledge will be broken down into chunks, called nodes, and organized as a graph, which is a collection of nodes connected by edges.
+Edges will represent relationships between the nodes and will be used to organize nodes into sets.
+Linguistic questions can be formulated by representing individually proposed answers as nodes and arranging them into a set.

 In the [Tapestry Protocol](https://github.com/wds4/tapestry-protocol/blob/main/glossary/tapestryProtocol.md), data is represented using [graphs](https://github.com/wds4/tapestry-protocol/blob/main/glossary/graph.md), which is a collection of [nodes](https://github.com/wds4/tapestry-protocol/blob/main/glossary/node.md) and [edges](https://github.com/wds4/tapestry-protocol/blob/main/glossary/relationship.md).
 A [concept graph](https://github.com/wds4/tapestry-protocol/blob/main/glossary/conceptGraph.md) is a graph with additional structure provided by [principles of organization](https://github.com/wds4/tapestry-protocol/blob/main/glossary/principleOfOrganization.md) such as the [class thread princiuple](https://github.com/wds4/tapestry-protocol/blob/main/glossary/classThreadPrinciple.md), as described though this series of TIPs.

 ## Knowledge Representation